tymastrangelo/mario-level-1/Readme.txt

 This game is built using pygame and loads .tmx levels with pytmx.
 Currently, only level 1-1 is available.

 Getting Started:
-1. Install these Python libraries:
+1. download the zip of this code, and open in vs code
+2. install libraries
-   - pygame
+   - pip install pygame
-   - pytmx
+   - pip install pytmx

-2. Execute 'project/main.py' to start the game.
+3. Execute 'project/main.py' to start the game.
 Have fun! 🎮